Albert Batyrgaziev: Super featherweight

 Batyrgaziev faced Heybatulla Hajialiyev for the vacant EBP lightweight title on 3 April 2022, at the USC Soviet Wings in Moscow, Russia.
 He won the fight by unanimous decision, with scores of 99–91, 100–90 and 100–90.
 Batyrgaziev next faced Ricardo Nunez in a lightweight bout on 11 November 2022.
 He won the fight by unanimous decision.

 Batyrgaziev faced the former WBA super featherweight champion Jezzrel Corrales on 4 February 2023.
 He won the fight by a ninth-round technical knockout, as Corrales' corner threw in the towel 28 seconds into the penultimate round.
+Batyrgaziev next faced the undefeated Francis Frometa on 28 July 2023.
+He won the fight by unanimous decision.

+Bartyrgaziev won the vacant WBA interim super-featherweight title by stopping Jono Carroll in the ninth round at the IBA Colosseum in Serpukhov, Russia, on 12 July 2024.

+He defended the title and added the IBA super-featherweight belt with a unanimous decision win over Neri Ariel Cruz Romero at Dynamo Volleyball Arena in Moscow, Russia, on 7 March 2025.

+Bartyrgaziev lost his titles, and undefeated professional record, to Jazza Dickens at Rixos Tersane in Istanbul, Turkey, on 2 July 2025, via stoppage in the fourth round.